hpohlmann/dungeon-master/lore/pre_commit_hook.md

 ### [2025-06-02]

+- **Added developer guidance for minor changes**: Enhanced messaging to help developers understand when changes can be safely marked as reviewed without updating documentation
+- Improved user experience during commit blocking by providing clear next steps for both significant and minor changes

+### [2025-06-02]

 - Context documentation created for pre-commit hook
 - Documented integration with git workflow and commit blocking logic
 - Added notes about user guidance and error handling patterns